zemoneng/Youtube-Video-Info-Parser-and-export-to-Ex-el/README.md

 _____

-Now open py file, add URL's inside the list_of_urls.
+Now open YoutubeVideoInfoParser.py file, add URL's inside the list_of_urls.
 Run the code.

 Done.
 Check your result file.